 Rehearsing with a very large choir can be exciting and exhilarating – but can be a bit daunting too, especially if you’re new to the experience!
 Here are some points to bear in mind:

-You may be singing a piece for the first time that the choir are already familiar with.
+- You may be singing for the first time a piece that the choir are already familiar with.
 To some this will not be an issue but to many this can be a daunting experience which should not deter you — it is worth persevering!
-Within a couple of weeks you’ll find yourself singing the piece around the house (often without realising!).Our music can be challenging and even our existing members find a new piece difficult at first.
+With practice at home, within a couple of weeks you’ll find yourself singing the piece around the house (often without realising!).Our music can be challenging and even our existing members find a new piece difficult at first.

 - Visiting other venues requires longer hours and rehearsals are occasionally conducted at these venues.
 Members are advised several months in advance of all rehearsals and concerts so that arrangements can be made.
 Travel to venues outside of Sheffield is provided, free of charge.